awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

 1. Redeploy your API in API Gateway \(**Actions**, **Deploy API**\)\.

 1. Delete and re\-add your Lambda function trigger\.
+Add re\-add it, choose **Add trigger** and create the HTTP endpoint that invokes your function\.
+The trigger must have the following configuration:
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/search-example.html)

 ## Next steps<a name="search-example-next"></a>